Logo Futurismo

 David Rodrigues | The natural beauty of Ribeira Grande

-Ribeira Grande, the surf capital, is a beautiful coastal city on the North coast of São Miguel island.
+Ribeira Grande, the surf capital, is a beautiful coastal city on the North coast of São Miguel Island.
 It is also the second-biggest city on the island after Ponta Delgada.
-Among its treasures are several churches, beautiful squares where locals and tourists meet, a farmers’ market, the river, waterfalls, and an interesting museum about the Azorean emigration.
+Among its treasures are several churches, beautiful squares where locals and tourists meet, a farmers’ market, the river, waterfalls, and a fascinating museum about the Azorean emigration.

 Geology & Volcanology

 Since 1994, some areas around the crater of Lagoa do Fogo have been explored for the use of geothermal energy.
-Geothermal power plants and wells were created, producing around 24% of renewable energy.
+Geothermal power plants and wells were established, generating approximately 24% of renewable energy.

 History & Geography

-Several museums around Ribeira Grande offer opportunities to learn more about the history of this region.
+Following the massive eruption of Pico do Sapateiro in 1563, which destroyed the surrounding area, numerous mills were constructed, transforming Ribeira Grande into a significant agricultural hub.
+Several museums in Ribeira Grande offer opportunities to learn more about the region’s history.
 For instance, you can visit the Tobacco Museum or the Azorean Migration Museum.

 Culture & Festivities

-• Igreja do Espírito Santo: the Church of Espírito Santo is located in the city centre of Ribeira Grande, it was built in the 18th century and is an example of Baroque religious architecture in the Azores.
-The church is dedicated to the Holy Spirit and is an important centre of devotion and popular Azorean tradition.
+• Igreja do Espírito Santo: the Church of Espírito Santo is located in the city centre of Ribeira Grande.
+It was built in the 18th century and is an example of Baroque religious architecture in the Azores.
+The church is dedicated to the Holy Spirit and is an essential centre of devotion and popular Azorean tradition.

-• Feira Quinhentista: the Feira Quinhentista is an annual historical re-enactment festival held in Ribeira Grande.
-The festival takes place over many days and celebrates the city’s history and cultural heritage, particularly from the 16th century.
-Visitors can expect to see costumed performers, traditional food and drink, artisanal crafts, music, and dance.
-The event is designed to transport attendees back in time and give them a sense of what life was like in Ribeira Grande during the Renaissance era.
+• Feira Quinhentista: The Feira Quinhentista is an annual historical re-enactment festival held in Ribeira Grande.
+The festival spans several days and celebrates the city’s rich history and cultural heritage, particularly from the 16th century.
+The event is designed to transport attendees back in time, giving them a sense of what life was like in Ribeira Grande during the Renaissance era.

 • Cavalhadas de São Pedro: the Cavalhadas of Ribeira Grande is a traditional festival in the Azores, Portugal.
 It takes place every June and involves a re-enactment of the battle between the Christian and Muslim armies during the Middle Ages.
-The festival includes a procession, horse-riding demonstrations, and performances by actors dressed as knights and soldiers.
-The Cavalhadas of Ribeira Grande is a significant cultural event in the Azores and attracts many visitors each year.
+The Cavalhadas of Ribeira Grande is a significant cultural event in the Azores, attracting many visitors each year.

-• Museu da Emigração Açoriana: housed in the historic 19th-century fish market, this museum shares the compelling stories of Azorean emigrants who left their homeland searching for better living conditions, mainly to Brazil, the United States of America, and Canada.
-The museum’s collection consists largely of objects donated by Azorean emigrants living in North America, including notable items such as the Flag and Crown of Espírito Santo, suitcases, and travel chests.
-It serves as a valuable repository of memories and a testament to the adventures of the Azorean people.
+• Museu da Emigração Açoriana: housed in the historic 19th-century fish market, this museum shares the compelling stories of Azorean emigrants who left their homeland in search of better living conditions, primarily to Brazil, the United States of America, and Canada.
+The museum’s collection consists mainly of objects donated by Azorean emigrants living in North America, including notable items such as the Flag and Crown of Espírito Santo, suitcases, and travel chests.
+It serves as a valuable repository of memories and a testament to the adventures of the people of the Azores.

 Fauna & Flora

-Ribeira Grande is a big county full of natural wonders, including unique tea plantations, tobacco, and sugar cane fields.
+Ribeira Grande is a large county full of natural wonders, including unique tea plantations, tobacco fields, and sugar cane fields.
 On the roads, driving or just hiking, you will be surprised by the beautiful hydrangeas (macrophylla) and azaleas (Rhododendron).

 What to Do at Ribeira Grande?

-Ribeira Grande has a wide variety of trails that offer a great cultural and historical journey and amazing nature.
-Among them, Pico Queimado offers incredible views over the Sete Cidades and Lagoa do Fogo.
+Ribeira Grande boasts a diverse range of trails that offer a captivating cultural and historical journey, along with stunning natural scenery.
+Among them, Pico Queimado provides incredible views over the Sete Cidades and Lagoa do Fogo.

 There are two hot springs in Ribeira Grande: Caldeira Velha and Caldeiras da Ribeira Grande.
 There, you can feel the power of the volcanic activity on the island.
-The waters are naturally warm all year long, providing a relaxing experience.
-Below you can find more detailed info about all the places you should visit and the experiences you must have.
+The waters are naturally warm throughout the year, offering a relaxing experience.
+Below you can find more detailed information about all the places you should visit and the experiences you must have.

 Fábrica de Licores Mulher de Capote

-Eduardo Ferreira established its liquor factory in 1993 to produce various regional products, including liqueurs, jams, gin, and rum, using locally sourced fruits.
+Eduardo Ferreira established its liquor factory in 1993 to produce a range of regional products, including liqueurs, jams, gin, and rum, utilizing locally sourced fruits.
 Their passion fruit liqueur is particularly popular.
 They offer both free and guided tours that include a tasting of their products.

 Observatório Astronómico de Santana